Hard Boyz

 The Hard Boyz (formally spelled Hard Boys) were an American rap group, composed of three members, K.T., Big D and Royal C, formally signed to Ichiban and Big Beat Records.

+Biography

-Originally signed to Ichiban Records, the Hard Boys released their debut album on March 5, 1992 entitled A-Town Hard Heads, which went to 42 on the Billboards Top R&B/Hip-Hop Albums chart.
+Originally signed to Ichiban Records, the Hard Boys released their debut album on March 5, 1992, entitled A-Town Hard Heads, which went to 42 on the Billboards Top R&B/Hip-Hop Albums chart.
 After a four-year hiatus, the renamed Hard Boyz returned in 1996 with their second album, Trapped in the Game, and Royal C's solo album, Roll Out the Red Carpet.
 The group disbanded after releasing a third album entitled Potential Murder Suspects.